cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-brands-add-on/README.txt

 == Changelog ==

+= 1.9.0 - Released on 14 December 2021 =

+* New: support for WooCommerce 6.0
+* Update: YITH Plugin Framework

+= 1.8.0 - Released on 08 November 2021 =

+* New: support for WooCommerce 5.9
+* Update: YITH Plugin Framework

 = 1.7.0 - Released on 11 October 2021 =

-* New: support for WooCommerce 5.7
+* New: support for WooCommerce 5.8
 * Update: YITH Plugin Framework

 = 1.6.1 - Released on 27 September 2021 =